riddell2/reports/README.md

 # reports

-Phone randomly crashes when launching spkpure and protonmail software.
+Phone randomly crashes when launching apkpure and protonmail software.